Huffington Post: Whose Sweat Doesn’t Stink?

 Meanwhile, the focal point of the Condé Nast Traveler’s piece is Kevin Doyle’s emergent admiration for Clinton as he struggles to keep up with her rigorous travel itinerary and observes the “trademark sangfroid” with which she handles each situation.
 Thus, Doyle employs the metaphor about sweat (or lack thereof) to conclude that Hillary Clinton quite literally remains cool and collected in situations where any other person would be drenched in sweat.

 Using sweat as a metaphor for composure is a sound strategy in a profile piece.
 However, writing an entire article about how a female diplomat never sweats, and proceeding to call her a “non-glistening goddess” is just plain sexist.
 Hillary Clinton’s perspiration is not news (and neither is her hair or makeup).
 Name It.
-Change It. strongly urges The Huffington Post to write about something besides Hillary Clinton’s appearance—though we’d be concerned that doing so would cause their reporters to, well, break a sweat.Published by Hannah Sullivan on 08/17/2012
+Change It. strongly urges The Huffington Post to write about something besides Hillary Clinton’s appearance—though we’d be concerned that doing so would cause their reporters to, well, break a sweat.Published by Kate McCarthy on 08/17/2012